Jul 20, 2017

 - Make it all about safety in your policy, written documentation, training and evaluation of your workplace concerns.

 Tommy Eden is a partner working out of the Constangy, Brooks, Smith & Prophete, LLP offices in Opelika, AL and West Point, GA and a member of the ABA Section of Labor and Employment Law and drafts state compliant drug-free workplace programs for employers in all 50 states.
-He can be contacted at email@example.com or 334-246-2901 with blog at www.alabamaatwork.com with link to decision.
+He can be contacted at firstname.lastname@example.org or the blog at www.alabamaatwork.com with link to decision.